 High Use Collection (HUC)

 A collection of items in high demand.
-Items are available for 2 hour loans.
-Students can borrow a maximum of 2 items at a time from the self-service machines located inside HUC.
+Items are available for 4 hour loans.
+Students can borrow a maximum of 2 items at a time from the self-check machines located near the High Use Collections in the Main, Law and Paddington libraries.

 A reference made within the body of a journal article or academic essay.
 It generally consists of the author's name, date of publication and page number.
 The complete reference will appear in the bibliography or list of references at the end of the text.